Greater Glasgow and Clyde Medicines

 Non-Prescription of Antibiotics

-The Royal College of General Practitioners has produced a useful patient information leaflet that can be issued to patients to explain why they have not been issued with a prescription for antibiotics.
+The Royal College of General Practitioners has produced a useful patient information leaflet that can be issued to patients to explain how they can self-manage some of the most common infections, therefore often avoiding inappropriate antibiotic use.
 The leaflet is available for download in various languages and formats and replaces the non-prescription pads that were obtained from this page previously.

-Prescription and Administration Medicines Chart for the Acute Division
+Prescription and Administration Medicines Charts for the Acute Division

-- Approved inpatient prescription charts and the relevant ordering codes are available from this page on StaffNet
+• Approved inpatient prescription charts and the relevant ordering codes are available from this page on StaffNet (e.g. vancomycin, gentamicin, VRIII)

 Vitamin B12 Prescribing